luisotaviocap98/dungeon-crawler-python-LP/README.md

 # dungeon-crawler-python-LP
-A dungeon crwaler game with labyrinth in python
+A dungeon crwaler game in a maze

 pip install pygame